pavithpr89/holbertonschool-shell/io_redirections_and_filters/README.md

-Task 14 : shows the pattern root from the given directory Task 15 : counts the number of times bin is present in the directory Task 16 : display lines containing root and 3 files after it
+Task 14 : shows the pattern root from the given directory Task 15 : counts the number of times bin is present in the directory Task 16 : display lines containing root and 3 files after it Task 17 : Display all the lines in the file /etc/passwd that do not contain the pattern “bin”